CharlesWithC/MyMemo/README.md

 Please open an issue if you met any bugs during the use.
 You could also open an issue for good suggestions and I'll decide whether to add it.
 **This product can also be used to memorize any other thing such as formulas in Math!**

+## License

+**GNU General Public License is used for this project.
+You must open source your project and let me know about it if your code is based on my code.
+Otherwise you will be held legally responsible!**